changwoolee/BLAST/README.md

 </div>

 ## Notice
-This repo is actively updating.
+This repo is being actively updated.
 * The paper is accepted to NeurIPS 2024.

 ## Dependencies